hmrc/play-frontend-hmrc/docs/maintainers/adr/index.md

 * [ADR-0021](0021-defer-inclusion-of-password-field.md) - Defer Inclusion of Password Field from govuk-frontend v5.3.0
 * [ADR-0022](0022-can-we-replace-language-params-in-components-with-play-messages-api.md) - Can we replace the string `language` params in `hmrc-frontend` components with Play Messages API?
 * [ADR-0023](0023-optional-properties-in-viewmodels.md) - Optional properties in viewmodels
+* [ADR-0024](0024-defer-nullable-content-licence-in-footer.md) - Defer Inclusion of nullable `contentLicence` in Footer from govuk-frontend v5.14.0

 <!-- adrlogstop -->